 Stem cell transplantation/bone marrow transplantation

-A stem cell transplant is a medical procedure in which bone marrow that contains cancer is replaced by highly specialized cells, called hematopoietic stem cells, that develop into healthy bone marrow.
-Hematopoietic stem cells are found both in the bloodstream and in the bone marrow.
-Today, this procedure is more commonly called a stem cell transplant, rather than a bone marrow transplant, because it is stem cells in the blood that are typically being transplanted, not the actual bone marrow tissue.
+A stem cell transplant is a medical procedure in which bone marrow or peripheral blood cells containing highly specialized cells, called hematopoietic stem cells, are used as part of a treatment plan.
+Hematopoietic stem cells are blood-forming cells found both in the bloodstream and in the bone marrow.
+Today, this procedure is more commonly called a stem cell transplant, rather than a bone marrow transplant.
+That’s because stem cells collected from the blood are typically being transplanted, not cells from the actual bone marrow tissue.

-Stem cell transplantation is often an aggressive treatment and is generally used only for patients with NHL whose disease is progressive or recurrent (see the Stages section).
-However, in some NHL subtypes, such as mantle cell lymphoma and some T-cell lymphomas, stem cell transplantation may be recommended to prevent recurrence.
-Before recommending transplantation, doctors will talk with the patient about the risks of this treatment and consider several other factors, such as the type of NHL, results of any previous treatment, and patient’s age and general health.
-It is very important to talk with a doctor at an experienced transplant center about the risks and benefits of stem cell transplantation.
+Stem cell transplantation is considered an aggressive treatment.
+It is generally used only for people with NHL whose disease is progressive or recurrent (see Stages).
+For some NHL subtypes, such as mantle cell lymphoma and some T-cell lymphomas, doctors may recommend stem cell transplantation as part of the initial treatment plan to prevent recurrence.
+Before recommending transplantation, the doctor will talk with the patient about the risks of this treatment.
+Doctors also consider several other factors, such as the type of NHL, results of any previous treatment, and patient’s age and general health.
+It is important to talk with a doctor at an experienced transplant center about the risks and benefits of stem cell transplantation.

-There are two types of stem cell transplantation depending on the source of the replacement blood stem cell: allogeneic (ALLO) and autologous (AUTO).
-The cells used in AUTO transplants come from the patients themselves, while those used in ALLO transplants come from “matched,” healthy donors.
+There are 2 types of stem cell transplantation, depending on the source of the replacement blood stem cell: allogeneic (ALLO) and autologous (AUTO).

 Getting care for symptoms and side effects